E-Commerce Course Description

 Once an e-commerce entrepreneur has developed an e-commerce store after conducting customer development and experimentation, the next step is to immediately to their target customers from the outset so that they can gain insights and sell more efficiently and potentially faster.

-After paying too much attention to the technical aspects of your idea through customer development and experimentation, wrongly assuming that target customers will understand the e-commerce business the same way the founder/s’ understood it can be detrimental to a startup e-commerce business.
+After paying too much attention to the technical aspects of your idea through customer development and experimentation, wrongly assuming that target customers will understand the e-commerce business the same way the founder/s’ understood it could be detrimental to a startup e-commerce business.
 The principle in the launch is straightforward; communicate with the target customers to educate them about the solution you offer to their needs.
 Ingredients of these launches are the brand and its components, the promotional pitch, and launch marketing tactics.
 Often, an e-commerce business needs to treat the launch as another test to see its potential.
-The only way to measure the launch performance is though quantitative data.
+The only way to measure the launch performance is through quantitative data.

 Legal Aspect in E-Commerce

-Businesses are fuel the Philippines economy.
+Businesses fuel the Philippines economy.
 About 90% of the business in the Philippines is composed of micro, small and medium enterprises employing the majority of the Philippine labor force.
-Businesses play a major role in the helping the country in improving its economy through payment of correct taxes and providing employment opportunities.
+Businesses play a major role in helping the country in improving its economy through the payment of correct taxes and providing employment opportunities.
 It is the responsibility of every Filipino to pay taxes and legalize the operations of an e-commerce business.
 Registering a business is the true mark of a responsible Filipino e-commerce entrepreneur.

 While the previous topic stated that an e-commerce entrepreneur should mitigate risks through preselling, it is not an excuse not to legalize operations.
-While it is acceptable not to register in the customer development and market research using the entrepreneurial framework, legalization of a business is not to register or not but a matter of when.
+While it is acceptable not to register in customer development and market research using the entrepreneurial framework, the legalization of a business is not to register or not but a matter of when.
 Official registration enables the e-commerce business founders to satisfy their duty as Filipino citizens.
 More importantly, the legalization of a business provides a legal entity for the e-commerce business that will result in better creditability and trust in the eyes of the customers.
 This module explores the forms of businesses and other legal aspects of operating an e-commerce business.